-While we have recently obtained authorization for our first CTA and initiated our first clinical trial, we have not completed any clinical trials for our product candidates.
-We expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
+While we have recently completed our Phase 1 clinical trial for PGN-EDO51, we expect that it will be many years, if ever, before we have a product candidate ready for commercialization.
 To become and remain profitable, we must succeed in developing, obtaining the necessary regulatory approvals for and eventually commercializing a product or products that generate significant revenue.
 The ability to achieve this success will require us to be effective in a range of challenging activities, including:

-- identifying product candidates and completing preclinical development of our product candidates; - obtaining regulatory authorization to commence clinical trials and initiating and successfully completing such trials; - obtaining marketing approval for our product candidates; - manufacturing (or securing third-party manufacturers to manufacture), marketing and selling any products for which we may obtain regulatory approval; - · achieving market acceptance of any products for which we obtain regulatory approval as a viable treatment option; and - satisfying any post-marketing requirements.
+- identifying product candidates and completing preclinical development of our product candidates; - obtaining regulatory authorization to commence clinical trials and initiating and successfully completing such trials; - obtaining marketing approval for our product candidates; - manufacturing (or securing third-party manufacturers to manufacture), marketing and selling any products for which we may obtain regulatory approval; - achieving market acceptance of any products for which we obtain regulatory approval as a viable treatment option; and - satisfying any post-marketing requirements.

 We are only in the preliminary stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenues that are significant enough to achieve profitability.
-We are currently only in Phase 1 of clinical development for our first product candidate.
+We recently completed a Phase 1 clinical trial for our first product candidate, PGN-EDO51.
 Because of the numerous risks and uncertainties associated with product development, we are unable to accurately estimate or know the nature, timing or costs of the efforts that will be necessary to complete the preclinical and clinical development and commercialization of our product candidates or when, or if, we will be able to generate revenues or achieve profitability.